Phillies prospect Andrew Painter tops out at 100 mph in Arizona start, his first since 2023 elbow surgery

 » READ MORE: Re-ranking our top 10 Phillies prospects as their seasons end, and what’s next for each in 2025

 Painter entered 2023 as MLB Pipeline’s best pitching prospect, with a shot at cracking the Phillies’ starting rotation to open the season.
-He made his spring training debut against the Twins on March 1, 2023 and soon after was shut down with a sprained UCL.
+He made his spring training debut against the Twins on March 1, 2023, and soon after was shut down with a sprained ulnar collateral ligament.
 Four months later, the Phillies announced Painter would undergo Tommy John elbow surgery.

-In recent weeks, Painter had been throwing live batting practice.
+In recent weeks, Painter, 21, had been throwing live batting practice.

-He only needed nine pitches to complete a perfect first inning, sitting the Scottsdale Scorpions’ top three hitters down in order.
+He needed only nine pitches to complete a perfect first inning, setting the Scottsdale Scorpions’ top three hitters down in order.

-Among the hitters Painter faced was New York Mets second baseman and outfielder Jeff McNeil.
-He played in two AFL games over the weekend, completing a rehab assignment in anticipation of rejoining his club in Los Angeles on Sunday for Game 1 of the National League Division Series against the Dodgers.
+Among the hitters Painter faced was the New York Mets’ Jeff McNeil.
+He played in two Arizona Fall League games over the weekend, completing a rehab assignment in anticipation of rejoining his club in Los Angeles on Sunday for Game 1 of the National League Championship Series against the Dodgers.
 Painter got McNeil to fly out to left field before striking out top San Francisco Giants prospect Bryce Eldridge to complete a clean inning.

 “It was cool,” Painter said.
 “I thought they had a really good lineup, but it’s the same approach as everyone else.
-I still gotta go out there and do my job and pitch to my strengths.”
+I’ve still got to go out there and do my job and pitch to my strengths.”

-Painter induced a double play from Charlie Szykowny, but was unable to keep the Scorpions from tacking on another run, as San Francisco’s Kervin Pichardo rocketed a deep RBI double into the power alley in left-center, scoring the inning’s second run.
+Painter induced a double play from Charlie Szykowny but was unable to keep the Scorpions from tacking on another run, as San Francisco’s Kervin Pichardo rocketed an RBI double into the power alley in left-center, scoring the inning’s second run.

 » READ MORE: The 2024 stat to know for each of the Phillies' top 10 prospects

-Painter featured his typical four-pitch mix on Saturday, which includes a fastball, slider, curveball and slider.
-The 21-year-old relied mostly on his heater; 18 of his 29 pitches were fastballs.
-Painter’s fastball sat between 97 and 99 mph, and he hit 100 mph three times in his first outing of the fall.
+Painter featured his typical four-pitch mix on Saturday, which includes a fastball, slider, curveball, and changeup.
+He relied mostly on his heater; 18 of his 29 pitches were fastballs.
+Painter’s fastball generally sat between 97 and 99 mph, and he hit 100 mph three times in his first outing of the fall.

-“I feel good,” Painter said. “(I’m) a little sore, but we’ll bounce back [Sunday].
+“I feel good,” he said. “[I’m] a little sore, but we’ll bounce back [Sunday].
 The big thing is, I’m healthy.
-I got the first one under my belt, and (I) just (need to) build off it.”
+I got the first one under my belt, and just [need to] build off it.”

 Painter is expected to pitch 20 total innings in the AFL.
 The Phillies planned for Painter to toss two on Saturday, with hopes of ramping him up in the coming weeks.
 The AFL’s season runs until Nov.
-16 and features some of the best minor league prospects in the sport.
+16 and features some of the top minor league prospects.

 Painter told reporters postgame that he does not know when he will pitch next, but he’s excited to be back.